Estimating relapse time distribution from longitudinal biomarker trajectories using iterative regression and continuous time Markov processes: Data description and problem

 The raw data has been preprocessed to remove observations unsuitable for model fitting and the procedure is as follows.
 We start by iteratively removing the first observation of a trajectory if it is lower than the second one to ensure that the beginning of the trajectory corresponds to a phase when the patient is under treatment (see Fig.~\ref{fig:trajectories}~(d)).
 We also remove observations with M-protein levels below $1$\si{\micro\gram / \liter} if surrounded by values above $5$\si{\micro\gram / \liter}: we assume that these correspond to measurement errors (see Fig.~\ref{fig:trajectories}~(b)).
 Then we remove the trajectories whose first observation is lower than a threshold of $5$\si{\micro\gram / \liter}, value at which the level is considered negligible (see Fig.~\ref{fig:trajectories}~(f)) and trajectories with less than two observations below $5$\si{\micro\gram / \liter}: we assume that the associated subjects never really reached remission (see Fig.~\ref{fig:trajectories}~(e)).
 Finally, we eliminate trajectories with fewer than $10$ observations.

 The post-processed dataset consists of $479$ trajectories, with a mean of about $32$ observations per trajectory.
 The overall M-protein levels range from $0.0$ to $102.1$.
 The level at first visit time ranges from $5.01$ to $102.1$ with a median of $34.6$.
-On average, the last visit occurs after $1406$ days of follow-up.
+On average, the last visit occurs after $1406$ days of follow-up. \amelie{In the clinical trial protocol, after an initial premobilization phase, participants are followed for disease progression and survival every month for the first two years following enrollment, then every two months in the absence of adverse events.} \amelie{The distribution of visit intervals is represented in Figure~\ref{fig:deltas}.
+There are two distinct modes, around $\delta=30$ and $\delta=60$ days.}